LSeu-Open/RNAseq-Analysis/README.md

-# scRNAseq-Analysis
+# RNAseq-Analysis

-Mostly R script for scRNAseq analysis using Seurat package.
+Mostly R script for RNAseq analysis using R packages such as Seurat